Big Brother (Israeli TV series) season 10

 HaAh HaGadol 10 (האח הגדול 10; lit.
 The Big Brother 10) is the tenth season of the Israeli version of the reality show Big Brother.
 The season premiered on 1 January 2020 on Reshet 13.
 Applications for this season started on 2 September 2018 after season 9 ended on 1 September 2018.

 Liron Weizman and Guy Zu-Aretz co-host the show.
 In addition, model Eden Fines, as the "Digital Sister", who talks about everything happening in the house on Facebook, Instagram, the show's website and the Big Brother app.

 The finale was on 4 April 2020, and the winner was Tikva Gidon.

 Housemates

 Just hours before the show was launched and the housemates entered the Big Brother house, the production decided that one of the contestants, the plus-size model Orel Alloushe, who was supposed to enter the house during the show would not enter, after the discovery of a wrapper of Escitalopram on the hotel floor, by production team, and fear that others will use them.
 The production company stated in response: "It was indeed decided that one of the contestants who was supposed to enter the Big Brother house this evening would not enter."
-Orel was revealed to be the one of the housemate entered the house on 24 December 2019.
+Orel was revealed to be the housemate entered the house on 24 December 2019.

 Therefore, in the last minute's change, Orel was replaced by the former Knesset member Oren Hazan three days after the season's premiere.

 On Day 46, six new housemates entered the house.